-Okotoks Fire Department is staffed by 19 full time firefighters and 30 Community Firefighters operating from two stations, and responding to nearly 1,000 calls a year.
+Okotoks Fire Department is staffed by 20 full time firefighters and 30 Community Firefighters operating from two stations, and responding to over 1,000 calls a year.
 The Department is responsible for fire suppression, vehicle extrication, rescue, disaster services, minor hazmat cleanup and providing medical first response and medical co-response when requested by Alberta Health Services in the Town of Okotoks and in the surrounding rural area in the Municipal District of Foothills.
 Okotoks Fire also provides Mutual Aid to fire services in surrounding communities.

 Station #1 on the north side of the river maintains a duty crew of full time and volunteer Community Firefighters who respond in town and in the surrounding MD of Foothills.
 At least three full time firefighters are on duty 24 hours a day at Station #1.
 Station #2 is located within the South Ridge Emergency Services Building on Woodhaven Drive; it is manned by volunteer Community Firefighters on an on-call basis at this time.
 Additional firefighters can be called by pager when needed.